Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 The other difficulty is, where do we add the logic, which decides if we need to skip pages or just navigate back.
 The best way we came up with, was adding a global canActivateChildren guard.
-This guard will run every time a navigation is done.
+This guard will run every time a navigation is executed.
 ```ts
 export const appRoutes: Routes = [
   {